-$300 for up to 6 lessons during the 14-week timeframe of the semester.
+$440 for up to 12 lessons during the 4-month timeframe of the semester.

 Cancellations and Reschedules

-Cancellations and reschedule requests must be made online via the My Music Staff portal.
-Families are requested to update their schedules as far in advance as possible, as this increases the chance other families in need of a rescheduled time will be able to make use of the calendar slot.
+In the event of a needed cancellation, families are requested to communicate as far in advance as possible, as this increases the chance other families in need of a rescheduled time will be able to make use of the calendar slot.

 Please remember that cancelling or otherwise not attending lessons may result in the semester’s total number of lessons being less than the possible maximum.
 “Unused” lessons are not eligible for refunds.
 All lessons must be done within the stated time frame of the semester and will not be credited forward to future semesters.

-Tuition for the Spring 2022 semester is $300 per student.
+Tuition for the Fall 2022 semester is $440 per student.
 This payment reserves the student’s lesson time on the weekly schedule.
 I do not charge a materials fee or a registration fee.

 Once paid, lessons are nonrefundable.
 The only exception to this policy is for cases of serious illness, defined as the inability to attend lessons for 3 or more consecutive weeks due to a medical issue.
 If this occurs, parents should offer written notification accompanied by a doctor’s note for consideration of a partial refund.

-The default location for Spring 2022 lessons will be online, via FaceTime or Skype.
+The default location for Fall 2022 lessons will be outdoors (on my front porch) or online (via FaceTime or Skype).
 Learn more about online lessons here.

 Depending on local pandemic conditions, as well as the vaccination status of students, it may be possible to hold certain lessons in-person.
 This determination ultimately rests with the studio but will be made in concert with families.
 Our #1 goal is to keep everyone safe.

-All Spring 2022 lessons are scheduled for 45 minutes.
+All Fall 2022 lessons are scheduled for 30 minutes.

 Please note this time may vary slightly (2-3 minutes more or less) depending on the time it takes to connect virtually – think of this as similar to the time we normally took in person with one student arriving, another leaving, and conversations happening in the living room.
 I do my best to make sure everyone gets their full lesson time!